bsumlin/PyMieScatt/docs/forward.rst

    m : complex
-	The complex refractive index with the convention :math:`m=n+ik`. diameter : float
+	The complex refractive index with the convention *m = n+ik*. diameter : float
 	The diameter of the particle, in nanometers. wavelengthRange : list, optional
 	The wavelength range of incident light, in nanomaters.
 Convention is [*smallest*, *largest*].
-Defaults to [100, 1600]. nw : int
+Defaults to [100, 1600]. nw : int, optional
 	The number of wavelength bins in the range.
 Defaults to 1000. logW : bool, optional
 	If True, will use logarithmically-spaced wavelength bins.
 Defaults to False.